 Even in normal times, you may have been struggling to keep your grocery budget where you’ve set it.

-If it is a constant struggle to maintain your grocery budget, it may be time to bite the bullet.
-It may be time to actually raise the limit on your budget by $50 or $100.
-Now I know that you don’t want to hear that from a finance nerd who wants more than anything to help you save money, but hear me out.
+If it is a constant struggle, it may be time to bite the bullet.
+It may be time to actually raise the limit on your budget by $50 or $100—or more during this pandemic.

 Here are 6 ways that you can raise your grocery budget without spending more money than you already do.